Avarel/Kaiper/README.md

 x = 20
 sin(x)
 ```
-**Note:** Due to AJE having built in support for complex numbers, the identifier `i` denotes a
+**Note:** Due to AJE having built in support for complex numbers, the identifier `i` is a globally assigned
-    keyword for complex numbers and can not be assigned to.
-Use other identifiers such as `_i` instead.
+    variable.
+If a variable is declared with the name of `i`, complex number notation will be unavailable for
+    that scope.

 ##### Optional Assignment
 There is an optional assignment operator that only assigns a value to a property if it is undefined.